christianmbonet/portfolio/README.md

 # christianmbonet.github.io

-Personal website which serves as resume and cv.
+Personal website which serves as a resume and cv

-## Technologies Used:
+## technologies used:

 * HTML
 * CSS